intel/intel-extension-for-tensorflow/docs/install/experimental/install_for_arc_gpu.md

 * ##### System environment install

-    If you prefer install tensorflow in $HOME, append `--user` to the commands.
+    If you prefer to install tensorflow in $HOME, append `--user` to the commands.
     ```bash
     $ pip install --user 'tensorflow==2.13.0'
     ```